 Here are four downsides of cast iron - and what to do about it:

-Cast iron pans are poor conductors of heat: Without getting too nerdy here...a cast iron is good at retaining (keeping) heat, but it isn’t as good as conducting (transmitting) heat.
+- Cast iron pans are poor conductors of heat: Without getting too nerdy here...a cast iron is good at retaining (keeping) heat, but it isn’t as good as conducting (transmitting) heat.
 A cast iron pan will heat unevenly if you’re using a burner that’s significantly smaller than the pan itself.
-In this case, the section of the pan that sits directly over the burner will get hotter than the edges of the pan (farther from the burner).
+In this case, the section of the pan that sits directly over the burner will get much hotter than the edges of the pan (which are farther from the burner).

 What to do about it: To avoid uneven heating, use a stovetop burner that’s as similar in size to your pan as possible.
 And, give the pan enough time to heat up properly.
 Alternatively, letting a cast iron pan heat up in the oven is another way to ensure even heating.